 Consult with a local expert

-As we’ve mentioned, finding a local expert may be difficult and pricey, but it undoubtedly pays off.
-A person or a company with proven local expertise will get you prepared for the market entrance much faster.
-They’ll help you understand local regulations and taxes, find the best partners to start, teach you about local business culture, and provide critical insights on the new market.
-It’s a double win if you’ll manage to find an expert with experience in your particular niche.
+As we've mentioned, finding a local expert may be difficult and pricey, but it undoubtedly pays off.
+A person or a company with proven local expertise will prepare you for the market entrance much faster.
+They'll help you understand local regulations and taxes, find the best partners to start, teach you about local business culture, and provide critical insights into the new market.
+It's a double win if you find an expert with experience in your niche.

 Prepare infrastructure & Processes

-For a confident start, you should think through what the workflow for your foreign operations will be and plan all the processes needed.
-Organise a team for your new market, buy or lease necessary equipment and software, carefully prioritise the tasks for the first weeks, and decide which processes would be handled by your local team and which would remain the headquarters’ responsibility.
+For a confident start, think through the workflow for your foreign operations and plan all the processes needed.
+Organise a team for your new market, buy or lease necessary equipment and software, carefully prioritise the tasks for the first weeks, and decide which processes would be handled by your local team and which would remain the headquarters' responsibility.

-Being compliant with the regulation of your new market is a must, and you can’t tune out of it.
-The local expert would help you deal with compliance, but if you don’t have one, consider hiring lawyers or compliance officers with local legal expertise.
+Compliance with your new market's regulation is a must, and you can't tune out of it.
+The local expert would help you deal with compliance, but if you don't have one, consider hiring lawyers or compliance officers with local legal expertise.

 Find a partner to handle payments